www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_rejection_reasons.md

 ]
 ```

-Retrieves your organization's rejection reasons.
+List all of an organization's rejection reasons.

 ### HTTP Request